troberto2001/troberto2001/README.md

 - 🔨 **Firewall Configuration:** Proficient in configuring and managing firewalls.
 - 💻 **Penetration Testing:** Skilled in using tools like Metasploit and Burp Suite.
 - 🔐 **Encryption:** Experienced in implementing robust encryption protocols.
+- 🤖 **Frameworks** I am familiar with and capable of working with frameworks such as the NIST Cybersecurity Framework and ISO 27001/27002 standards, despite not holding formal certification in these areas.
+My proficiency lies in applying the principles and methodologies outlined in these frameworks to enhance cybersecurity measures and organizational security posture.

 ## Objective